B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/SyncSchema.rst

 present in Chewie-NS.

 .. important::
-    Only users registered at the Chewie-NS public server can submit new local alleles to update remote schemas, although all users can download schemas and novel alleles from the Chewie-NS public server.
+    Only authorized users can submit new local alleles to update remote schemas, although all users can download schemas and novel alleles from the Chewie-NS public server.
+Please send a request to imm-bioinfo@medicina.ulisboa.pt if you wish to submit novel alleles.

 To synchronize a local schema with its remote Chewie-NS public server version it is only necessary to provide the path to the schema directory.
 The simplicity of the process is ensured by a configuration file,